-It is a specific and challenging undertaking to do business development in a market that is notorious for crashes and resurgences – the Resource Market (mining), particularly the Junior Resource Market.
+It is a specific and challenging undertaking to do business development in a market that is notorious for crashes and resurgences – the Resource Extraction Market (mining), particularly junior Mining companies.
 Marthe Bijman of Red Pennant provided business development services to the Canadian Mining Practice (CMP) of Tetra Tech, Inc. from July 2014 to April 2017.
 This was a period where the market was in a downturn, with some optimism for future improvements – but not much.

 “There has been no shortage of analysis suggesting that late 2015 marked the bottom of the market.
 Sporadic rallies in early 2016 built expectations, with many pens poised to herald a gradual but sustained return to prosperity.
 However, most aspirations have since been snuffed, dismissed as unfortunate interpretations of increased volatility.
 Some industry leaders have taken the opportunity to reinforce their expectations of subdued conditions persisting through 2016 and beyond.”
 (PWC Canada, Mine 2016: Slower, lower, weaker…but not defeated)